xingyuanchen23/TreeViewAdapter/README.md

         treeAdapter.setData(treeNodes);
         treeAdapter.bindRecyclerView(recyclerView);

-FirstTreeNode, SecondTreeNode and ThirdTreeNode are all subclass of TreeNode.
+FirstTreeNode, SecondTreeNode and ThirdTreeNode are all subclasses of TreeNode.
-You should notice that the only data class treeAdapter accepting is List<TreeNode>.
+You should notice that the only data class treeAdapter accepting is TreeNode.

 **Anything more?**